Ulad/DocuCraft/README.md

 The main modules are located in the `src` directory, everything else just imports them with different settings.
 1. The `loader` module manages data loading
 2. The `docx_maker` module manages the creation and saving of reports
-3. The `pdf_converter` module manages conversion and saving.docx to .pdf
+3. The `pdf_converter` module manages conversion and saving .docx to .pdf
 4. The `main` module is the entry point of the program, it connects all modules

-In fact, these modules are independent and can be used separately, that is, they can only be created.docx or just convert to .pdf.
+In fact, these modules are independent and can be used separately, that is, they can only be created .docx or just convert to .pdf.

 ❗Sample data and Word documents are stored in `tests/`
 ## 🔧 Prerequisites

-- Windows Operating System (обязательно для корректной конвертации в PDF)
+- Windows Operating System (for PDF convertion)
 - Python 3.13+
 - Microsoft Word (installed locally)